ansys/pyprimemesh/doc/source/user_guide/connections.rst

 Topology Based Connection
 ==========================

-The :class:`Scaffolder <ansys.meshing.prime.Scaffolder>` class allows you to provide connection using faceted geometry and topology, handling the gaps and mismatches in the geometry.
+The :class:`Scaffolder <ansys.meshing.prime.Scaffolder>` class allows you to provide connection using faceted geometry and topology.
+Also, handles the gaps and mismatches in the geometry.
-Topology based connection creates shared topoedges between neighbouring topofaces so you can create connected mesh between topofaces.
+Topology based connection creates shared topoedges between neighbouring topofaces.
+Hence, you can create connected mesh between topofaces.

 .. note::
   Connectivity cannot be shared across multiple parts.

 .. code:: python